kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 >
 > Managers perceived women to be ideal for the computing industry because they didn’t think they needed to be offered any sort of career ladder, explains Hicks.
 “Instead the expectation was that a woman’s career would be kept short because of marriage and children – which meant a workforce that didn’t get frustrated or demand promotions and higher wages.”

 Oh.
 Right.
-So women dominated tech precisely because they could be exploited for cheaper labour, and then forgotton about when they had early retirements to get married and have children.
-This image of a young decked out in computer tape at a retirement party is relevant here:
+So women dominated tech precisely because they could be exploited for cheaper labour, and then forgotten when they got married, had children, and inevitably retired.
+This image of a young lady decked out in computer tape at a retirement party is relevant here:

 ![Retirement](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/retirement-party.png)

-This was extremely common - here in Australia, married women weren't ALLOWED to work in the public service once they were married, [until the marriage bar was raised in 1966][21].
+This super early retirement was extremely common, with laws prohibiting pregnant women from working in many countries.
+As an example, here in Australia, married women weren't allowed to work in the public service once they were married, [until the marriage bar was raised in 1966][21].
+The initial attempt to remove the marriage bar failed, citing reasons of men being too tired to work effectively as they picked up more domestic labour.

 ### What has 16 legs, eight waggly tongues, and costs you at least 40k a year?

 ![What has 16 legs, eight waggly tongues, and costs you at least 40k a year?](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/waggly-tongues.jpg)

-As time passed by through the 1960s, the importance of computer programming became obvious.
+Moving through the 1960s, the importance of computer programming became obvious.
 With the additional respect the field wielded, men began joining the workforce at higher payrates and with promises of career progression.
 Alongside this increase in respect for computing came the legitimisation of the field with stronger higher education requirements, the formation of professional associations, and the expectation that computing staff would want to climb the career ladder - something women were exempt from.

-[Historian Nathan Ensmenger, author of "The Computer Boys Take Over", puts it succinctly]:
+[Historian Nathan Ensmenger, author of "The Computer Boys Take Over", puts it succinctly][22]:

 > An activity originally intended to be performed by low-status, clerical – and more often than not, female – computer programming was gradually and deliberately transformed into a high-status, scientific, and masculine discipline.

 As part of this legitimisation of the field came career aptitude tests - the System Development Corporation (SDC) had two psychologists, William Cannon and Dallis Perry, [create a vocational interest scale][23].
 They interviewed 1400 engineers (1200 of which  were men) to generate the test.
 As you might imagine, women didn't perform especially well on this assessment.

 The main finding was that programmers shared a strong "disinterest in people".
+Oof, am I really that much of a misanthrope?

-[A Wall Street Journal article][24] demonstrates how women were pushed out of the field in the 60s:
+[A Wall Street Journal article][24] the impact this status change had on the epxert women already working in the field:

 > Memos from the U.K.’s government archives reveal that, in 1959, an unnamed British female computer programmer was given an assignment to train two men.
 >
 > The memos said the woman had “a good brain and a special flair” for working with computers.
 Nevertheless, a year later the men became her managers.
 Since she was a different class of government worker, she had no chance of ever rising to their pay grade.

+I know several modern day women in tech would scoff at this historic memo, citing that nothing had really changed since then.
+I'm sure we could find an equivalent Twitter story.

 ### Are YOU the man to command electronic giants?

 ![Are YOU the man to command electronic giants?](https://kiowa-scott-hurley.github.io/tea-tech-and-trials/img/IWD/ibm-are-you-the-man.png)

-In 1968 Richard Brandon summarises the average programmer into a stereotype the modern day audience can compeltely understand.
+In 1968 Richard Brandon summarises the average programmer into a stereotype that the modern day audience can completely understand.
 As recorded in the 1969 ACM National Conference Proceedings:

 > …the personality traits of the average programmer almost universally reflect certain negative characteristics.
 The average programmer is excessively independent-sometimes to the point of mild paranoia.
 >